tsontheimer1/g100-restaurants-during-covid/README.md

 # g100-restaurants-during-covid
 This analysis studies the impact of COVID on restaurants.
-Using Small Businesses Adminsitration data about Payroll Protection Program Freedom of Information Act data, I visualized and graphed it for restaurants -- one of the industries hardest hit by COVID--across multiple dimensions.
+Using Small Businesses Adminsitration data about Payroll Protection Program Freedom of Information Act data, I visualized and graphed it for restaurants -- one of the industries hardest hit by the COVID-19 pandemic--across multiple dimensions.

-The Paycheck Protection Program (PPP) is a forgivable loanw which is designed to support sole proprietors, independent contractors and self-employed, private non-profits and 501(c)(19) veterans organizations.
+The Paycheck Protection Program (PPP) is a forgivable loan which is designed to support sole proprietors, independent contractors and self-employed, private non-profits and 501(c)(19) veterans organizations.
 It functions as an incentive to maintain workers on the payroll during the pandemic.
-The progrm is ongoing until May 31, 2021.
+The program is ongoing until May 31, 2021.

 The scripts should be run in order of 1create.py , 2polish.py , 3analyze_resto_loans.py , 4resto_viz_corr.py, 5loanspercapita.py, and 6heatmap.

-The NAICS Codes are how the data was filtered to represent the restaurants.
+I used the North American Industry Classification System (NAICS) Codes to filter the data for restaurants.
 Their classifications can be found below.
 Greater detail about what makes up each sector can be found here: https://www.census.gov/naics/?input=72&year=2017&details=722.

-             "722110": "Full-Service Restaurants",
+             722110: Full-Service Restaurants
-             "722211": "Limited-Service Restaurants",
+             722211: Limited-Service Restaurants
-             "722212": "Cafeterias",
+             722212: Cafeterias
-             "722213": "Non-alcoholic Bars",
+             722213: Non-alcoholic Bars
-             "722310": "Food Service Contractors",
+             722310: Food Service Contractors
-             "722320": "Caterers",
+             722320: Caterers
-             "722330":" Mobile Food Services",
+             722330: Mobile Food Services
-             "722410": "Bars"
+             722410: Bars

 Inputs include:
 1) 12 CSV files from the Small Businesses Administration.
 Details for accessing them can be found below.